Tulean/ReactJS-practice-project/README.md

+A simple application that was made to practice basic ReactJs.
-This project fetches data from youtube API to view videos
+This application utilizes axios to fetch data from the youtube API.